-- > For example, in Ile-de-France (Paris region), public funding increased 50% from 2000 to 2012.
-Its contribution to the operating budget rose from 17% to 20% during that period; - In London during the same period, the transport authority turned increasingly to indirect beneficiaries, in particular for investment in the Crossrail project; - ➤ In Brazil, widespread protests in 2013 led the public authorities to reduce the burden on transport users.
+- For example, in Ile-de-France (Paris region), public funding increased 50% from 2000 to 2012.
+Its contribution to the operating budget rose from 17% to 20% during that period; - In London during the same period, the tranport authority turned increasingly to indirect beneficiaries, in particular for investment in the Crossrail project; - In Brazil, widespread protests in 2013 led the public authorities to reduce the burden on transport users.
 They thus had to turn to public funds.

-And so, each city must determine to what extent the various sources of funding can be used, those which can be quickly mobilised because they are governed by regulations alone, and those which require a legal or political mechanism that may take longer to implement: passing laws, establishing a public transport authority, ensuring social acceptability, etc. The contribution of all the actors to financing the system (including through taxes) should, insofar as possible, be allocated to urban transport.
+And so, each city must determine to what extent the various sources of funding can be used, which can be quickly mobilised because they are governed by regulations alone, and those which require a legal or political mechanism which may take longer to implement: passing laws, establishing a public tranport authority, ensuring social acceptability, etc. The contribution of all the actors to financing the system (including through taxes) should, insofar as possible, be allocated to urban transport.

-Figure 27: Different funding arrangements for operations in 2012
+Figure 27: Contrasting operations funding arrangements

-■ Each city must find its own mix of funding
+Each city must find its own mix of funding

-This mix of funding must be adapted to each city's specific context and institutional opportunities while seeking to (1) cut costs, (2) optimise and (3) supplement ticket revenues.
+This mix of funding must be adapted to each city's specific context and institutional capacities while seeking to (1) cut costs, (2) optimise and (3) supplement ticket revenues.